 - Colored pencils (Faber-Castell Polychromos)

-- Podcasts (The Daily, Planet Money, The Indicator, This American Life, 99% Invisible, The Economist, Radiolab, Hidden Brain, Inquiring Minds, and others)
+- Podcasts (The Daily, The Ezra Klein Show, Planet Money, The Indicator, This American Life, 99% Invisible, The Economist, Radiolab, Hidden Brain, Inquiring Minds, and others)

 - Good design